 Look at this cheese oozing out of this crusty bread; it makes me want it again.
-It is lip smacking, finger licking good.
-Because the brie is baked in the bread in the oven, the bread is also super crunchy as if it was just baked.
+It is lip-smacking, finger-licking good.
+Because the Brie cheese is baked inside the bread in an oven, the bread is also super crunchy as if it was just baked.
 The reason I prefer this baking technique over baking the cheese in a ‘brie baker’ is the presentation; it’s that simple.

-A ‘brie baker’ is a stoneware dish that holds the cheese, nothing wrong with it.
-I prefer the less formal, the artisan look of the brie baked in this round sourdough bread.
+There’s nothing wrong with a ‘brie baker’; a stoneware dish that holds the cheese, but often I prefer a less formal, a more rustic look of the cheese baked inside a round sourdough bread.

-Buy a good quality brie, as with everything, good quality in, good quality out.
-I used Green Hill cheese, a delicious small Brie-Camembert type cheese made in Georgia.
-Got to support the local artisan cheese makers.
-This recipe is for 2, so I bought a small round sourdough bread (8 oz.), cut off the top, and hollow the inside out.
+This recipe, as most of my recipes, is for 2, so I bought a small round sourdough bread (8 oz.), cut off the top, and hollow the inside out.
 Not everything, but just enough that you can fit the cheese into it while leaving enough bread that the cheese fits snug.
 Whatever comes out of the bread can be used for dipping, toasted or not.

 Wrap the entire bread in aluminum foil and place it in a warm oven of 350 degrees F for 15-30 minutes.
 Unwrap the bread and heat the oven to 450 degrees F and bake the bread for another 5-10 minutes.